QianhuiL1/BookMarket_iOS/README.md

-# Bookstore - A Simple iOS APP demo
+# Bookstore - A Simple iOS APP Demo

 This repository contains the source code for a comprehensive Bookstore App developed as an experimental project.
 The app features a user-friendly interface for browsing books, managing a shopping cart, and handling user authentication and orders.